Armorhtk/MSEDOA/README.md

 ## 💡 Methodology
 ![](image/model.png)

-For DOA estimation, our designed CNN is mainly obtained based on the modification of basic Sequeeze-and-Excitation network structure.
-It consists of a convolutional layer, four SE blocks, two pooling layers, and a fully connected layer.
-The detailed structure is shown in Figure.
+For DOA estimation, the MSEDOA framework integrates multi-scale feature extraction, channel attention mechanisms, and SE-ResNet, all of which are essential for capturing the complex nonlinear relationships between raw signals and their corresponding DOAs.

 ## 🛠️ Setup
 **Step1:** create a new conda environment.